iankohdes/iankohdes.github.io/content/posts/0005-analyse-one-anime-episodes-subtitles.md

 ---

 {{< alert "github" >}}
-[Click here](https://github.com/iankohdes/examining-one-anime-episodes-subtitles/tree/main) for the link to the analysis’s GitHub repository.
+[Click here](https://github.com/iankohdes/examining-one-anime-episodes-subtitles/tree/main) to access the GitHub repository.
 {{</ alert >}}

 Ever thought of analysing subtitles written in one of the world’s most complicated writing system?
 I have, and that’s the basis for this post.
 Taking a look at the Japanese-language subtitles of one anime episode, I calculate some metrics and present my findings in subsequent sections.